 How long do pointe shoes last?

-Not long—sometimes for just one performance (or part of a performance!), depending on the difficulty of the ballet.
-A professional ballerina can go through 100-120 pairs of pointe shoes in one season.
+Not long — and sometimes for just one performance (or part of a performance!), depending on the difficulty of the ballet.
+A professional ballerina can dance through 100-120 pairs of pointe shoes in one season.
 At a cost of about $80 each, PBT spends close to $100,000 on pointe shoes per year.

 When can a ballerina start dancing on pointe?